-- Better solution for the transition between focus and selected context pathway to preserve the user's mental map according to the work of Misue et al. [22]. - Recent research results in large graph exploration, such as the DOI-approach of van Ham and Perer [46], could be interesting for our system too.
-We plan to analyze the possibility of integrating such or similar techniques. - A limitation mentioned before regards the visualization of data sets with a deeper level of hierarchies.
+- We address a particular and urgent concern regarding the use of the VANTED system by biologists and bioinformaticians.
+Hence, our plan is to publish our plugin on SourceForge [24], where users can easily download it, and programmers can use our source code for further improvements or for adding additional features. - Recent research results in large graph exploration, such as the DOI-approach of van Ham and Perer [28], could be interesting for our system too.
+We plan to analyze the possibility of integrating such or similar techniques. - A limitation mentioned before is to regard the visualization of data sets with a deeper level of hierarchies.
 Currently, we can only support two-level hierarchies.
 However, this is enough for the discussed data sets.
-Theoretically, our approach could be extended by using the sunburst approach presented by Stasko and Zhang [47] or Richard et al. [48].
+Theoretically, our approach could be extended by using the sunburst approach presented by Stasko and Zhang [26] or Richard et al. [20].

 - The link rose diagram could be extended by additional statistical data.
-The color-coding of the rose diagram and the navigation glyphs could be improved as well. - Our small usability study with biologists helped us to identify some potential improvements.
+The color-coding of the rose diagram and the navigation glyphs should be improved as well. - Our small usability study with biologists helped us to identify some potential improvements.
 One suggestion aimed to show all pathways as graph icons including pathways that are currently not connected.
 We will analyze this proposal, but it would probably lead to a overloaded user interface.
 Another improvement is to embed the name of a pathway into its graph icon as well as to provide some filtering techniques to reduce the number of interconnected pathways. - VANTED is a powerful tool used by many domain experts.
 Thus, we are convinced that our plugin can facilitate their work.
 Nevertheless, a carefully designed larger user study or evaluation might detect more concrete or conceptual problems of our approach, which can be improved in a successive stage.
-A comparative study with MetaVis [11] is desirable as well.
+A comparative study with MetaVis [4] is desirable as well.